The CPSR software comes with a range of options to configure the report and analysis.

 --version show program's version number and exit

---basic Run functional variant annotation on VCF through VEP/vcfanno, omit Tier assignment/report generation (STEP 4), default: False
+--no_reporting Run functional variant annotation on VCF through VEP/vcfanno, omit classification/report generation (STEP 4), default: False

 Comma-separated string of VCF INFO tags from query VCF that should be kept in CPSR output TSV

---ignore_noncoding Do not list non-coding variants in HTML report, default: False
+--ignore_noncoding Ignore non-coding (i.e. non protein-altering) variants in report, default: False

 Example run